winter sports canada jasper national park

 Jasper Town

-Skiing in Marmot Basin: About a 20-minute drive from Jasper you’ll find the Marmot Basin ski area.
-Skiing in the Canadian Rocky Mountains is known for its special powder snow.
-Also nice: the ski area is snow sure!
-The snow falls between October and May and because it is so high you can ski here until very late in the season.
+Skiing at Marmot Basin: About a 20-minute drive from Jasper is the Marmot Basin ski resort.
+Skiing in the Canadian Rockies is known for its exceptional powder.
+Another advantage: the resort is guaranteed snow!
+Snow falls between October and May, and because of its high altitude, you can ski here until very late in the season.
 The average ski season in Marmot Basin lasts six months!
-There are 7 lifts, 91 pistes and the longest descent is 5.6 kilometers in a while.
-On the slopes there are several restaurants, such as Paradise Chalet and the Eagle Chalet.
-Travel companies affiliated with Snow Sure Deals often offer trips that include a ski pass, ski gear can be hired on site from one of the ski shops.
+There are 7 lifts, 91 runs, and the longest run is 5,6 kilometers in one go.
+Several restaurants can be found on the slopes, such as Paradise Chalet and Eagle Chalet.
+Travel companies affiliated with Sneeuwzeker Deals often offer trips that include a ski pass, and ski equipment can be rented locally at one of the ski shops.

 Marmot Basin

-Jasper National Park: Did you know that Jasper National Park, which includes the town of Jasper and marmot basin ski area, is a UNESCO World Heritage Site?
-The area is about 11,000m2 in size and in addition to impressive nature, glaciers, cliffs and forests you will find many wild animals, such as bighorn sheep, coyotes, beavers and elk.
-Highlights that are impressive to see: Columbia Icefield with the world famous Athabasca Glacier and the famous Maligne Lake.
-In the summer world famous for the green water, in winter a white fairy tale landscape.
+Jasper National Park: Did you know that Jasper National Park, home to the town of Jasper and the Marmot Basin ski area, is a UNESCO World Heritage Site?
+The area covers approximately 11.000 square kilometers and, in addition to impressive scenery, glaciers, cliffs, and forests, is home to a wealth of wildlife, including bighorn sheep, coyotes, beavers, and moose.
+Highlights that are truly impressive include the Columbia Icefield with the world-famous Athabasca Glacier and the famous Maligne Lake.
+World-renowned in summer for its vibrant green waters, and a fairytale white landscape in winter.

 Jasper National Park

-Take a winter wildlife tour: Even in winter, Jasper National Park offers plenty of wildlife spotting opportunities.
-On an excursion, you’ll take an experienced wildlife guide to the lower-lying areas like the Athabasca Valley.
-With a van, this tour will include a chance to spot wolves, elk, bighorn sheep, deer and perhaps coyotes.
-Fun: this tour can also be made with children from two years old onwards.
+Take a winter wildlife tour: Even in winter, Jasper National Park offers ample opportunities for wildlife spotting.
+During a tour, you'll head to lower-lying areas like the Athabasca Valley with an experienced wildlife guide.
+From the van, you might spot wolves, elk, bighorn sheep, deer, and perhaps even coyotes.
+A bonus: this tour is also suitable for children aged two and up.

 winter wildlife tour jasper